thithips/thithips/README.md

 ### My name is Thiago Pereira
  - 🌎 I’m Brazilian 🇧🇷
- - 🔭 I’m currently IT Support Intern
+ - 🔭 I’m currently Back-end Developer
  - 🌱 I’m currently learning React Native, Typescript, Rest API
  - 💬 Ask me about anything, I may not know the answer but we can look it up together!
  - 😄 Pronouns: He/Him